slsa-framework/slsa-proposals/0006/README.md

 -   The usage of Git submodules is non-standard, and using submodules is error-prone and toilsome for both the repo owner and community contributors.
--   It leaves some versioned directories in the `main` branch.
+-   It leaves some versioned directories in `main`.

 *What is changing*